 How to Get Off the Cable Car

 Getting off a cable car sounds easy, doesn't it?
-You just step down, and it's done.
-If you're riding to the end of the line, that's all you'll have to worry about.
+You step down, and it's done.
+If you're going to the end of the line, that's all you'll have to worry about.

-If you want to get off somewhere along the way - maybe in Chinatown or North Beach - you'll have to let the grip person and conductor know about that.
+If you want to get off along the way, you'll have to notify the grip person and conductor.

-The obvious thing to do may not be what you think.
 On other transit systems, pulling an overhead cord says you want to get off, but that isn't the case on the cable car.
-In fact, the white cord you see in the photo above isn't for you - it rings the cable car's bell.
+The white cord you see in the photo isn't for you.
+Instead, it rings the cable car's bell.

-To ask for a stop, use the old-fashioned method instead: Just say so.
-The typical way to do that is to say "Next stop, please," speaking loud enough for the conductor or grip to hear you.
+To ask for a stop, go old school: Say "Next stop, please," speaking loud enough for the conductor or grip to hear you.

 Cable cars take a little while to come to a halt.
-Signal at least a half block ahead of time, or you might have to wait until the next stop.
+Signal at least a half-block ahead, or you might have to wait until the next stop.